SinoThomas/Ionic2-ScrollableTabs/README.md

 * updated scrollable-tabs directive for Ionic 2.0
 * bugfix: [show] property of ion-tab
 * new implementation using local variable
-* new feacture opts for options
+* new feature opts for options

 ##Ionic Info